MicrosoftDocs/Viva/Viva/skills/Process-Steps/skills-overview.md

  Skills in Viva is an AI-powered service in the Microsoft Viva Suite that delivers personalized skills-based experiences throughout supported Microsoft 365 and Viva applications for employees, business leaders, and HR.

-It leverages data from the [Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview) and skills from the [LinkedIn Skills Graph](https://engineering.linkedin.com/blog/2022/building-linkedin-s-skills-graph-to-power-a-skills-first-world) to intelligently infer a user’s skills, provides skill suggestions to your users, and will give you a better understanding of your organization’s current workforce skills distribution.
-Read more about [Skills in Viva](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/introducing-ai-powered-skills-in-microsoft-viva-a-new-way-to/ba-p/3947844).
+It uses data from the [Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview) and skills from the [LinkedIn Skills Graph](https://engineering.linkedin.com/blog/2022/building-linkedin-s-skills-graph-to-power-a-skills-first-world) to predict a user’s skills and offer tailored skill suggestions, while providing you with a better understanding of your organization’s current workforce skills distribution.
+Learn more about [Skills in Viva](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/introducing-ai-powered-skills-in-microsoft-viva-a-new-way-to/ba-p/3947844).